earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-intro/2017-02-01-lidar02-lidar-point-clouds.md

 ---
 layout: single
-title: "Get to know lidar (Light Detection and Ranging) point cloud data - active remote sensing"
+title: "Introduction to Lidar Point Cloud Data - Active Remote Sensing"
 excerpt: "This lesson covers what a lidar point cloud is.
 We will use the free plas.io point cloud viewer to explore a point cloud."
 authors: ['Leah Wasser']
-modified: '2017-10-19'
+modified: '2017-11-24'
 category: [courses]
 class-lesson: ['class-lidar-r']
 permalink: /courses/earth-analytics/lidar-raster-data-r/explore-lidar-point-clouds-plasio/